petbrueck/sursol/README.md

-# sursol - Stata codes for working with the Survey Solutions data collection software
+# sursol - Stata codes for Survey Solutions

 **sursol** is a set of user-written Stata commands that standardizes and simplifies repetitive tasks within the realm of data collection using the Survey Solutions software package.